 - Calling at Unreasonable Hours: Calling before 8:00 a.m. or after 9:00 p.m. violates 15 U.S.C.
 1692c.

-- Excessive Calling: Calling multiple times daily or weekly, especially after you’ve requested them to stop, constitutes harassment under 15 U.S.C.
+- Excessive Calling: Calling multiple times daily or weekly, especially after you’ve requested they stop, constitutes harassment under 15 U.S.C.
 1692d.

 - Discussing Your Debt With Others: Contacting family members, neighbors, or coworkers about your debt violates 15 U.S.C.
 1692b.